2019

 Birmingham & Solihull Mental Heath NHS …

-Concerns summary Inadequate dissemination of substance abuse risk assessment training and a failed review of crisis call communication protocols led to safety gaps.
+Concerns summary (AI summary) Inadequate dissemination of substance abuse risk assessment training and a failed review of crisis call communication protocols led to safety gaps.
 The protracted review of the Home Treatment Team model also raises concerns.

 Brian Havard